clsc411/NotSoWildWest/README.md

        *   Agree to the Terms of Service and click **Save**.
 **4.** Open the app in your browser at your domain (e.g., `https://example.com`).
 **5.** To stop the running app: ' sudo docker compose down '

+**NOTE:** GenAI was used for help with clean ReadME formatting help, CSS styling fixes

 ## Notes
 **Passwords are hashed using SQLite, but still exercise caution.**